If you’re looking for a tropical vacation then you may be trying to choose between Bora Bora and Hawaii.

 Hawaii is also home to several active volcanoes including the Kilauea Volcano which is currently the most active volcano in the whole world.

-If you’re up for it, you can hike up to Diamond Head which will give you panoramic views of Honolulu and Oahu from above.
+I even hiked up to Diamond Head and was rewarded with the best panoramic views of Honolulu and Oahu from above.

 If you’re looking for a picture-perfect beach then Hawaii has everything you need and more.
 Long white sandy stretches of beach?
 Check!